snisarg/snisarg.github.io/_posts/2021-11-16-todo-at-new-job.markdown

 Focus on Beginners Guides/Ramp up Documents

-- Learn what's directed called out out to be required for the job.
+- Learn what is specfically called out out to be required for the job.

 ## Week 2 - 3

-Set up meetings with at many people are possible
+Set up meetings with as many people are possible

 - Informal questions to build a connection, relationship.
 - Ask: